ctglab/hmsLRI_Eye_diseases/READ_ME.txt

 OVERVIEW OF THE MATERIAL

 CSV Files

+The list of Green and Amber genes in Structural Eye disease has been downloaded from https://panelapp.genomicsengland.co.uk/panels/509/ version 1.3
+Files contain human-mouse syntenic Long Range Interactions(hmsLRI) in which a green or amber gene is involved:

 	"hmsLRI's_Promoter_within_Green_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of a Green Gene "hmsLRI's_Enhancer_within_Green_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Green Gene region "hmsLRI's_Promoter_within_Amber_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of an Amber Gene